 Italy also has many vibrant resorts, such as Rimini and Gallipoli, which are ideal for parties of friends who want a combination of fun and relaxation on the beach during the day, followed by energetic partying from dusk till dawn.

-Choosing an all-inclusive holiday in Italy is a great idea if you want to get on with having a fun and relaxing time the moment you arrive at your destination, rather than having to keep a constant eye on what you are spending.
+Choosing an all-inclusive holiday to Italy is a great idea if you want to get on with having a fun and relaxing time the moment you arrive at your destination, rather than having to keep a constant eye on what you are spending.

 You won’t need to get your wallet, purse or credit card out during your stay or waste time trying to find somewhere economical to eat or drink outside your hotel.